SmartlyDressedGames/Unturned-Docs/assets/curated-items.rst

-.. _doc_curated_skins:
+.. _doc_curated_items:

 Curated Items
 =============

-Community-created items (such as skins, cosmetics, and mythical effects) can be submitted to the :ref:`doc_steam_workshop` for consideration to be incorporated into the actual game.
+Community-created items (such as skins and cosmetics) can be submitted to the :ref:`doc_steam_workshop` for consideration to be incorporated into the actual game.
 These items can be found under the `Stockpile Submissions <https://steamcommunity.com/workshop/browse/?appid=304930&section=mtxitems>`_ tab, where other players can vote on whether they would like to see a specific submission added into the game.

 Accepted items may be made available for purchase, or otherwise be unlockable within the game.
 Most accepted items are sold in the `Stockpile <https://store.steampowered.com/itemstore/304930/>`_ (also known as the item store).